ChaelCodes/chaelcodes.github.io/_posts/2025-11-25-sf-ruby-conference.md

 excerpt_separator: <!--more-->
 ---

-[SF Ruby Conference 2025](https://sfruby.com) was a two-day Ruby conference that took place in San Francisco, California on November 19-20, 2025.
-Hosted at a gorgeous venue right on the water with views of the Golden Gate Bridge, this conference brought together Rubyists for talks on AI, Rails, and the future of our beloved language.
+[SF Ruby Conference 2025](https://sfruby.com) was a three-day Ruby conference that took place in San Francisco, California on November 19-21, 2025.
+It was hosted at historic Fort Mason right on the water with views of the Golden Gate Bridge.
+This conference brought together Rubyists for two days of talks on AI, Rails, and the future of Ruby!
 It was amazing!
-Fantastic talks, great space, great afterparties, and I desperately needed the slower-paced community day by the end.
+Fantastic talks, great space, great afterparties, and a dedicated day for community events on the final day.

 <!--more-->